jmcaluyafuentes/diet-delight-backend/README.md

 ### Description

-Diet Delight is a modern web application designed to enhance the services of Fit Life Gym by offering personalised meal planning and healthy eating guidance.
-This app provides a seamless experience for users to discover, save and manage recipes that align with their fitness goals, whether they aim to build muscle, lose weight or improve endurance.
+Diet Delight is a modern web application designed to enhance the services of Fit Life Gym by offering additional value to its members by providing personalized meal planning and healthy eating guidance.
+Gym instructors need a tool to help gym members select meals that complement their fitness goals, such as muscle gain, weight loss, or improved endurance.

-### Purpose

-The purpose of Diet Delight is to deliver added value to Fit Life Gym members by integrating meal planning with fitness routines.
-The app helps users search for recipes based on dietary categories that support specific fitness goals.
-Users can print selected recipes in PDF format for convenient grocery shopping and meal preparation.
-Users can also save and manage favorite recipes to ensure easy access and organisation of dietary options.

 ### Functionality and Features

 1. Search Recipes (MVP 1) - The app allows users to search for recipes by selecting dietary categories aligned with their fitness goals (e.g., high-protein for muscle gain, low-carb for weight loss).

-2. Print Recipes (MVP 2) - The app enables users to select and print recipes in PDF format which provides a handy grocery list and meal planning guide.
+2. Print Recipes (MVP 2) - Users can select and print recipes in PDF format, which provides a handy grocery list, or save the file for easy access.

 3. Featured Recipes (MVP 3) - The app provides access to a curated list of recommended recipes that allows users to explore and choose appealing options.

 4. User Management (Stretch 1) - Users can create their accounts.
 Registered users can log in, update their profiles and delete their accounts if needed.

 5. Save Recipes (Stretch 2) - Registered users can save their favorite recipes for easy retrieval.
 They can also add or remove recipes from their saved list.

+### Reason why Stretch 1 and 2 are not yet implemented

+Our current focus is on developing a robust Minimum Viable Product (MVP) that delivers the core functionalities of Diet Delight.
+This includes ensuring that key features, such as dietary category search and recipe printing, are working seamlessly and providing value to our users.

+As part of this focus, we are prioritizing the identification and resolution of any bugs and refactoring components to make the app more reusable and easier to maintain.
+This foundational work is essential to ensure a smooth and reliable user experience.

+While Stretch 1 (User Management) and Stretch 2 (Save Recipes) have not yet been implemented, these features remain a priority for our team.
+We are committed to continue the development even after the course concludes, as we believe this app can be a valuable tool in our own healthy lifestyle journeys, as well as those of our family and friends.
+As the app evolves, we will enhance its capabilities, making it an even more powerful resource for meal planning and healthy eating.

 ### Target Audience